berndhopp/vaadin-security/README.md

      }
 ```

-That's all, folks.
+# notes

 We hope you enjoy working with ilay, if you have any suggestion, feel free to open
 a github-issue or PR.